Ipstenu/ban-hammer/readme.txt

 = Does this work on WooCommerce? =

-Yes but...
 You have to make your own hook because WooCommerce doesn't use the normal registration functions.
 Don't panic.
 I have [directions here](https://github.com/Ipstenu/ban-hammer/wiki#woocommerce).

 = Can I block partials? =

 Yes but not wildcards.
 If you put in `viagra` for example, you will block `viagrajones@gmail.com` _and_ `john@viagra.com` so please use this carefully.
 If you put in `cookie` then you'll block `cookiemonster@sesamestreet.edu` and everyone would be sad.

 If you want to block everyone from all subdomains (like `joe@bar.example.com`) then you can block `.example.com` and that will block all the subdomains.

-= Why doesn't this work AT ALL on my site!? =

-I'm not sure.
-I've gotten a handful of reports from people where it's not working, and for the life of me, I'm stumped.
-So far, it looks like Zend and/or eAccelerator aren't agreeing with this.
-If it's failing, please post on the wp.org forums with your server specs (PHP info, server type, etc) and any plugins you're running.